How to Use ChatGPT with StreetSpring for Business Location Research

 (average [RATING] stars) and my opportunity here?

-Prompt 5 — Rent Negotiation Scenario
+Prompt 5 — Build a Rent Negotiation Case from the Score

 StreetSpring shows a survivability score of [SCORE] for a [BUSINESS TYPE] at

 [ADDRESS] in [CITY].
-One of my top risk factors is rent affordability—the asking
+One of my top risk factors is rent affordability — the asking

 rent is $[X]/sqft and StreetSpring's model suggests this is above the optimal